v0.9.4

 and destroy this TCP socket once it is connected.
 Otherwise, it will call

-Error.
+socket.destroy with an ERR_SOCKET_CLOSED Error.
 If this is not a TCP socket

 (for example, a pipe), calling this method will immediately throw

-an ERR_INVALID_HANDLE_TYPE
+an ERR_INVALID_HANDLE_TYPE Error.

 The socket itself.